JMP/GLAAS review of indicators for global monitoring of climate resilient WASH

 - Send any feedback on the long list to washmonitoring@who.int

 More information about the reviews and long list of indicators can be found in Indicators, measures and methods for monitoring climate-resilient WASH: discussion paper.
-If you have any questions, please write to washmonitoring@who.int.
-We look forward to receiving your feedback!

-Long list of potential indicators (Excel)
+Long list of potential indicators (Excel, version 2.0)

 Long list of potential indicators (PowerPoint)